 Ending Homelessness in Europe

 The European federation against homelessness, Feantsa, is a central plattform where organizations from across Europe can share knowledge, best practices, and together push forward towards a national strategy to end homelessness.
-Here are a few stories from the network, with Housing first in focus.
+Here are a few stories from the network, with the Housing first model in focus.

 Rick Henderson, CEO of Homeless link